fkie-cad/Logprep/README.md

 ### Running the Test Environment

 Before running, docker-compose `sysctl -w vm.max_map_count=262144` must be executed.
-Otherwise, Elasticsearch is not properly started.
+Otherwise, Opensearch is not properly started.
 The environment can either be started with a Logprep container or without one.

-To start it without Logprep, the command `docker-compose up -d` can be executed from within the quickstart directory.
+#### Running Test Environment without Logprep Container (default way)

+  * Run from within the `quickstart` directory: `docker-compose up -d`
-It starts and connects Kafka, ZooKeeper, Logstash, Elasticsearch and Kibana.
+    * It starts and connects Kafka, Logstash, Opensearch and Opensearch Dashboards.
-Logprep can be then started from the host once the quickstart environment is running and fully loaded.
-The Logprep configuration file `quickstart/exampledata/config/pipeline.yml` can be used to connect to the quickstart environment.
+  * Run Logprep against loaded environment from main `Logprep` directory: `logprep quickstart/exampledata/config/pipeline.yml`

+#### Running Test Environment with Logprep Container

-To start the whole environment including a Logprep container, the command `docker-compose --profile logprep up -d` can be executed.
+  * Run from within the `quickstart` directory: `docker-compose --profile logprep up -d`
+    * (maybe needs change of config path in container)

 ### Interacting with the Quickstart Environment

-It is now possible to write JSON events into Kafka and read the processed events in Kibana.
+It is now possible to write JSON events into Kafka and read the processed events in Opensearch Dashboards.

-Once everything has started, Kibana can be accessed by a web-browser with the address `127.0.0.1:5601`.
+Once everything has started, Opensearch Dashboards can be accessed by a web-browser with the address `127.0.0.1:5601`.
 Kafka can be accessed with the console producer and consumer from Kafka with the address `127.0.0.1:9092` or from within the docker container `Kafka`.